business & Commercial services

 Paper forms can be obtained by calling 501-682-3409.
-Forms can also be downloaded via the Internet on our fees, forms, and procedures page.
+Forms can also be downloaded via the Internet on our Forms / Fees / Records Request page

 How long does it take to complete a filing with the Corporations Division?

 The Division completes most filings such as articles of incorporation, amendments, mergers or dissolutions within two business days of receipt.
-If you choose to visit the office in person the filings can often be completed while you wait.
+If you choose to visit the office in person the filings can often be completed while you wait (due to heavy volumes of filings, there is currenty a 48 hour turnaround time for all drop offs).
 In any event, the effective date of a filing is the date it is received by the BCS Division.
-Obviously if a post-effective date is specified in the document the filing is effective on that date.
-Franchise tax and annual reports are generally processed in two to three weeks; these can also be filed online and are updated nightly.
+Obviously, if a post-effective date is specified in the document, the filing is effective on that date.
+Annual reports are generally processed in one to two weeks; these can also be filed online and are updated nightly.